Ricimon/FFXIV-SmartPings/README.md

 To send and receive pings from other players, join either a public or private room.<br />
 A public room will automatically match you with players in your map, while private rooms are password protected and keeps your room between map changes.

+Ground pings have accompanying sound effects, which can be adjusted in the plugin config settings.

 UI pings are sent through echo chat by default, but can be configured to send through in-game chat, such as party chat.
 However, use this feature with caution, as in-game chat logs are recorded by Square Enix.

 Currently supported UI pings: